 For the purposes of this section of the CMM, the term “VME indicator taxa” means any benthic organism listed in Annex 5.

-For the purposes of this section of the CMM, the term “Encounter” means catch of a VME indicator taxa above threshold levels as set out in paragraph 27.
+For the purposes of this section of the CMM, the term “Encounter” means catch of a VME indicator taxa at or above threshold levels as set out in paragraph 27.

-Where VME indicator taxa are encountered in any one tow at or above the threshold limits in Annex 6A, or three or more different VME indicator taxa at or above the weight limits in Annex 6B, Members and CNCPs shall require any vessel flying their flag to:
+Where VME indicator taxa are encountered in any one tow at or above the weight threshold in Annex 6A, or three or more different VME indicator taxa at or above the weight thresholds in Annex 6B, Members and CNCPs shall require any vessel flying their flag to:

 cease bottom fishing immediately within an encounter area of one (1) nautical mile either side of the trawl track extended by one (1) nautical mile at each end;